Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 >
 >It is intended as a prescriptive framework with flexibility, with the aim of satisfying top managements' priorities and corporate users' needs.

-Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
+Statistical models are rarely well contextualized and evaluating them turns into a laundry list of observations and questions.
 Here we suggest a structured approach inspired by the law of threes.
 We use Wittgenstein's numbering system.

 This paper is not about building models; it is about how models should be framed and judged.